Best Gray Paint Colours by Benjamin Moore

 In the same clients home, we also used Stonington Gray for the front foyer paint colour with Cloud White on the custom wainscoting.

 Same client entry, but the opposite side.
+You can see this entire interior design project in my portfolio here.

 I often refer to Stonington Gray and this next gray paint colour, Coventry Gray, as the two true grays.
 Obviously we’re always going to get undertones in neutrals, but when I’m comparing colour to show clients the differences in tones, I like to show these two colours as comparisons to other grays.